raccodes09/ci-pp2-project/README.md

 #### Design

-- #### ***Colour Palette***
+- #### ***Font Colour***

-- The colour palette is made up of four colours:
+- The content is made up of three colours:
   - Green #28a745
   - Purple #6b006b
   - White #FFFFFF

   - The Green #28a745 was chosen as it is associated with football.
   - The Purple #6b006b was chosen as being similar to the the color scheme used by the Premier League website itself.
 I had chosen a slightly lighter purple in comparison as I felt the darker purple did not contrast well with the shade of Green I chose.
   - Both colors together with the white contrasts really well helping user experience.

 - #### ***Typography***